g4s8/g4s8.github.io/_posts/2019-09-06-instead-of-dto.md

   "copy@test.com"
 ).post(new Smpt(connection));
 ```
-Or service itself can be decorated in similar way:
+Or service itself can be decorated in a similar way:
 ```java
 class WithCc implements MailService {